Srini-max/AI_Hackathon/README.md

 # AI_Hackathon

-This library is under MIT Licnse
+This project is under MIT License